isaacs/st/README.md

   passthrough: true, // calls next/returns instead of returning a 404 error
-  passthrough: false, // returns a 404 when a file or an index is not found })
+  passthrough: false, // returns a 404 when a file or an index is not found

+  gzip: true, // default: compresses the response with gzip compression
+  gzip: false, // does not compress the response, even if client accepts gzip })

 // with bare node.js